rouges78/GameBook-Studio/docs/handover_guide.md

 ## Template Structure

 ### Date and Time of Handover
-Include the exact date and time of completing the handover.
+Include the exact date and time of completing the handover (check the windows's clock)

 ### Project Overview
 This is a Gamebook Studio application built with React, TypeScript and Vite.
 It's a comprehensive tool for creating interactive gamebooks/choose-your-own-adventure stories with features like: